jessec1001/wevive-react-native/README.md

 ## Running for development
 1) Connect the device to your computer

-2) Android: Run "yarn android" - this builds the app and installs the *.apk on the device
+2a) Android: Run "yarn android" - this builds the app and installs the debug version of the application on the device

-3) iOS: Press "Start"
+2b) iOS: Open ios/jitsi-meet.xcworkspace  and press "Start"

 ## Android Prerequisites